A fragrant window on Provence right here at home

 MADISON — There’s a little window onto Provence, France, tucked away here near the Stokes County line.

-The couple also offers an array of potting plants and clever lavender-stuffed sachets and perfumed stuffed animals, as well as lavender oil they extract themselves.
+The couple also offer an array of potting plants and clever lavender-stuffed sachets and perfumed stuffed animals, as well as lavender oil they extract themselves.

 The farm is open to those who wish to pick their own bouquets, but call ahead for hours as they change throughout the season.